jiriklepl/masters-thesis-code/README.md

 - `CMM.Monomorphize`: contains the definition of the function `monomorphize`, which monomorphizes the given program represented by elaborated AST.
 It uses the `InferencerState` to interpret each type
 - `CMM.FillElabs`, `CMM.Mangle`: these two modules define the postprocessing of monomorphized code - filling-in concrete types in place of type variables according and name-mangling of monomorphic copies of polymorphic top-level definitions
 - `CMM.Translator`: contains the definition of the function `translate`, which performs the translation phase on an elaborated and blockified AST - emission of the LLVM assembly.
 It uses `BlockifierState` and `InferencerState` to interpret the control flow and types, respectively

+Modules `LLVM.*` in directory `vendor/*` are from modified versions of packages llvm-hs-pure and llvm-hs-pretty

 ## Code style and testing